VRichardJP/LoLAnalyzer/README.md

 - config.ini has to be put in the same folder than the scripts
 - models you download have to be put in YOUR_DATABASE/models/xxx.h5

-YOUR_DATABASE has to be defined in config.ini (edit it with any text editor you like).
-You set any folder you want, for example: C:\LoLAnalyzerDB.
+YOUR_DATABASE has to be defined in config.ini.
+You can set any folder you want, for example: C:\LoLAnalyzerDB.
 It is not necessary to get an API-KEY if you only want to run a model.

-You may have to change the default model used in BestPicks.py (defined at the end of the file) to make sure it corresponds to the model you want to use.
-Check the examples/README.md for more the exact parameters.
+You may have to change the default model used in BestPicks.py to make sure it corresponds to the model you want to use (this is defined at the end of the script).
+Check examples/README.md for the exact parameters.

 Finally, you can run the application from a console (make sure the working directory is where all the scripts are):
 ```